blaenk/blaenk.github.io/provider/notes/game-development.markdown

 $$ \text {chunk}[x + (y * \text {size}_x) + (z * \text {size}_x * \text {size}_y)] $$

 The problem with this is that a lot of space is wasted for empty cells.
-A 16x16x16 chunk size where every cell conveys its information within one byte of data --- for example, for its block type: lava, grass, etc. --- yields 4096 bytes, or 4 kilobytes.
-If every single cell in the chunk is empty except for one, then 4095 bytes are being wasted --- that's 99.9% of the space allocated for the chunk.
+A 16x16x16 chunk size where every cell conveys its information within one byte of data yields 4096 bytes, or 4 kilobytes.
+If every single cell in the chunk is empty except for one, then 4095 bytes are being wasted.
+That's 99.9% of the space allocated for the chunk.

 One solution to this is to use something similar to a [sparse matrix](http://en.wikipedia.org/wiki/Sparse_matrix).
 Specifically, the chunk can be represented by a hash table keyed by tuples corresponding to the coordinates within the chunk.
 This way all cells are implicitly empty cells unless present in the hash table.
 During the mesh construction phase, the hash table can be iterated for every non-empty cell.
 Similarly, the hash table can provide amortized constant access to specific cells in the chunk.